 IHECP provides students with the opportunity to attend classes, interact with faculty and explore all that college life offers, while developing their social skills, learning independence, expanding their career options and earning potential.

-How does NEO address your program’s specific learning needs?
+How does CYPHER address your program’s specific learning needs?

 Cathi Allen, the Executive Director, IHECP: Our students have intellectual developmental disabilities and, because of that, traditional ways of learning in college don’t work for them.
 The learning management systems that are available to college students are mostly language and reading-based.
-What we really love about NEO is that our students are able to access educational content higher than their reading levels because we are able to integrate NEO with other plugins such as Read&Write so that we use text-to-speech software.
+What we really love about CYPHER Learning® is that our students are able to access educational content higher than their reading levels because we are able to integrate CYPHER's LMS with other plugins such as Read&Write so that we use text-to-speech software.

-How do you use NEO in your learning process?
+How do you use CYPHER in your learning process?

-Cathi Allen, the Executive Director, IHECP: The graphic interface that NEO provides us gives our students pictures and colors to go by, instead of just reading and reading lists of things, our students lose focus with that.
+Cathi Allen, the Executive Director, IHECP: The graphic interface that CYPHER provides gives our students pictures and colors to go by, instead of just reading and reading lists of things, our students lose focus with that.

 Our students are able to self-monitor, not only do they know where they are, they know how they're doing.
 They get immediate feedback from their quizzes, they're able to learn because the quizzes show them what they got right and what they got wrong.
 They're able to go back and redo the quiz, which I believe is a deeper learning system for them.
 They're able to immediately correct their mistakes and learn from them.